Transferring your overseas licence

 - Accredited translators (see National Accreditation Authority for Translators and Interpreters NAATI).
 This includes NAATI accredited paraprofessional translators.

-The translations of overseas driver's licences by NAATI accredited translators should be endorsed with an original NAATI 'accreditation stamp' (photocopies are not accepted).
+Translations of overseas driver's licences by NAATI accredited translators should be endorsed with an original NAATI 'accreditation stamp' (photocopies are not acceptable).
 When an official NAATI 'accreditation' stamp is not available the certified translation can still be accepted provided that:

 - The translated document includes the details of the translator (NAATI registration number, name of translator, level of accreditation and signature); and

 - Those details have been verified by the Department of Transport.